Introduction to Between Gravity and What Cheer: Iowa Photographs:

 I find myself living in the future of my childhood.
 As a kid, I pictured this current world as being uniformly futuristic.
-The reality is more one of layers of cultural accumulation, and where these layers exist is where I tend to compose.
+The reality is more a world of layers of cultural accumulation, and where these layers exist is where I tend to compose.
 All of the layers are constantly in flux, as are my perceptions.

-Iowa City, IA, August, 2017
+Iowa City, Iowa